 Students transferring from another accredited college or university may submit official transcripts from all the schools they attended prior to NCCC for review.
 Those transfer students wishing to receive credit for courses from other colleges must have earned a "C "or better; courses where the student earned either a "P" or "F" will not accepted as transfer credits.
 The maximum number of credits transferable is further limited by college policy.
 For programs outside of Allied Health, no more than 31 credit hours can be transferred to NCCC toward an Associate's degree and no more than 15 credit hours towards a Certificate.
-For Allied Health programs, a maximum of 17 credits can be transferred into the Certificate: Practical Nursing; a maximum of 33 credits may be transferred into the AAS: Nursing (ADN, RN); and a maximum of 34 credits may be transferred into NCCC will not appear on the transcript and will not be used in calculating the grade point average at NCCC.
+For Allied Health programs, a maximum of 17 credits can be transferred into the Certificate: Practical Nursing; a maximum of 33 credits may be transferred into the AAS: Nursing (ADN, RN); and a maximum of 34 credits may be transferred into the AAS: Radiologic Technology.
+For all students transferring in credits, grades and quality points for courses transferred into NCCC will not appear on the transcript and will not be used in calculating the grade point average at NCCC.
 NCCC may grant course credit for passing, at an acceptable level, examinations administered under the Advanced Placement Program (APP), the College Level Examination Program (CLEP), and the New York State Proficiency Examinations.
 The College does not accept clinical experience or credits from other institutions to satisfy certificate, degree, clinical or internship graduation requirements.